How to Secure Mobile Payment Applications

 Mobile apps provide ease of use and access.
 In order to stay competitive in the market and in a hurry to launch applications, often businesses do not pay attention to the security of the application.
 The infographic [2] below shows the amount budgeted for security by organizations.

-The Information Security Community is trying to spread awareness for the same to make businesses realize the need for securing mobile payment applications.
+In addition, the Information Security Community is also trying to spread awareness for the same to make businesses realize the need to secure mobile payment apps.
 This blog is one such effort to spread the awareness and to guide on how to secure the mobile applications at the development level.

 Source: https://www.arxan.com/resources/state-of-application-security/

-On a broader level mobile applications are affected by following Top 10 Vulnerability classifications formulated by OWASP.
+On a broader level mobile payment apps are affected by following Top 10 Vulnerability classifications formulated by OWASP.

-The different controls which need to be taken into account for securing mobile applications are discussed below.
+The different controls which need to be taken into account to secure mobile payment apps are discussed below.
 These help is ensuring that security is implemented during development itself and is not left as an added testing effort after the development.

 As seen in the infographic above, Lack of Binary Protection is the major vulnerability that is not addressed in majority of the mobile apps.
 This has many implications.
 It is very easy to reverse engineer the original java code (for Android) and repackage the same for malicious purposes or to gain competitive advantage. iOS applications can also be reverse engineered as the application classes and protocols are stored within the object file.
 Reverse engineering of apps can provide valuable insight into how the app works.